Colleen Darnell: Biography

-Egyptology

 Archaeological work

 In 2008, Darnell created the Moalla Survey Project, an archaeological survey expedition in Egypt (under the auspices of the Egyptian Ministry of State for Antiquities) that has discovered several important new sites on the east bank of the Nile approximately 45 km south of Luxor, ranging in date from the late Predynastic period through the late Roman period.
 In 2010, she discovered an extensive late Roman settlement with over a hundred distinct structures.
 Within the necropolis of Moalla, the Moalla Survey Project also discovered a Nubian Pan Grave cemetery (c.
 1600 BCE).
 In 2010, Darnell presented the first identification of Nubian (Pan Grave) pottery manufactured at the site of Umm Mawagir in Kharga Oasis.

 Museum work

 As curator of the exhibition "Echoes of Egypt: Conjuring the Land of the Pharaohs," Darnell assembled nearly one hundred objects ranging from ancient Egyptian objects to pieces that span two millennia of fascination with ancient Egypt.
 Critics described the exhibition as “an ambitious... landmark exhibition” with “careful curation."
 The exhibition was accompanied by print catalog and online catalogs, and included a driving tour of Connecticut Egyptian revival buildings.